michelelapi/Simple-Stock-Market/README.md

 I used J2SE 1.8 to use functional programming in the business logic.

-I used Maven to help the user to run the application start-up in the IDE (Eclipse in this case)
+I used Maven to help the user to run the application start-up in the IDE (Eclipse in this case).

 ### 3. Start-up